Mick the Miller: Later life

 Mick spent the next two years at stud with Jack Masters at Mill Farm, near Dereham in Norfolk, and was the most expensive dog advertised at stud demanding 50 guineas.
 He was a special guest at the opening of Catford Stadium on 30 July 1932.
 He appeared with Flanagan and Allen in the 1934 movie Wild Boy.
-Although the Evening News predicted that it would be the "one of the most popular British films of the year", no box office records were kept and the only known copy is in the possession of the British Film Institute.
+Although the Evening News predicted that it would be "one of the most popular British films of the year", no box office records were kept and the only known copy is in the possession of the British Film Institute.
 It was reported as being badly received by critics and ran massively over budget.

 Mick died on 6 May 1939, a few weeks short of his thirteenth birthday, having amassed around £20,000 in stud fees, from appearances in films, and in prize money.
 After his death he was stuffed and given by his last owner, A.H.
 Kempton, to the Natural History Museum in London; he has since been moved to the Natural History Museum at Tring in Hertfordshire.
 He stands in cabinet 58 of the household dogs section at the museum in an airtight case filled with an insecticide called Vapona in order to prevent any damage by insects.

 Legacy

 Mick the Miller is still credited as popularising Greyhound racing in Great Britain after his back to back English Greyhound Derby victories in 1929 and 1930.
 An enclosure was named after Mick at Wimbledon Stadium.
 Mick remained the only dog to win two Derby titles until 1973, when Patricias Hope won his second title.
 Royal Doulton produced a limited edition run of Mick the Miller figurines in the 1990s.
-A memorial to Mick was built on the village green of his birthplace in Killeigh, Co.
-Offaly.
+A memorial to Mick was built on the village green of his birthplace in Killeigh, County Offaly.
 The statue was created by Northern Irish artist Liz O'Kane, and was unveiled by the Taoiseach of Ireland, Brian Cowen.

 In 2007, journalist Jon Henderson drew up his list of 100 top British sportsman for his book Best of British: Hendo's Sporting Heroes.
 Mick the Miller was included in the list as the only Greyhound, with the only other animal being multi–time Grand National winner Red Rum.
 He is still referred to as the world's most famous Greyhound, having won 51 of the 68 races he was entered into and is the only dog to have won the treble of the Derby, Cesarewitch and St Leger.